3 examples why time - not timing - is your best friend when investing

 2. The risks of timing the market

-Apart from compounding interest working in your favour over time, there are several other reasons why time beats timing.
+Apart from compounding interest working in your favour over time, there are several other reasons why time in the market beats attempts at timing market entry.
 The first – and arguably most obvious – is that timing markets is an incredibly tough thing to do.
-Professional investors don’t believe they can do it, so you need a certain level of conviction to believe you can.
+Professional investors don’t believe they can do it, so you need a certain level of conviction to believe that you can.

 Fully invested11.0%